Yoodley is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 Outgoing caller ID

-Only your incoming caller ID number will appear by default.
+By default, only the number of the incoming caller will appear.
 Using the T-Mobile Scam Shield app or contacting us, you can add the $0 option to display your caller ID Name.

 - Caller ID is not available if you are on a Prepaid or large business/government account.